omkardagade/mean_reversion_strategy/README.md

 2. 🧪 Backtesting Concepts
 	•	Strategy Logic: I built logic to simulate both long and short trades based on entry signals and computed returns.
-	•	Risk-Reward Calculation: I applied a risk-to-reward ratio of 1:1.5 to simulate realistic trade exits using dynamically calculated stop-loss levels based on recent price extremes.
+	•	Risk-Reward Calculation: I applied a risk to reward ratio of 1:1.5 to simulate realistic trade exits using dynamically calculated stoploss levels based on recent price extremes.
 	•	Performance Metrics:
 	•	Win Rate: Percentage of trades that were profitable.
 	•	Average Return: Mean return per trade.